Foundations of Comparative Politics

 Section 1

 This course provides an introduction to concepts, theories, and evidence in the field of comparative politics.
 Topics include origins of nation-states, democracy and authoritarianism, social revolutions, politics of economic development, ethnicity and ethnic violence, modernization, political culture, institutions, and civil society.
-The empirical evidence is drawn from cases in Africa (Nigeria and Rwanda), the Americas (Mexico and the United States), Asia (China, India, and South Korea), Europe (Britain and Germany), post-communist areas (Russia and former Yugoslavia), and the Middle East (Iran).
+The course also instructs students in the basic tools of research design in comparative politics, including qualitative case selection, large datasets, and natural experiments.
+Empirical evidence is drawn from cases in Africa, the Americas, Asia, Europe, Eurasia, and the Middle East.

 Credits: 4